Closed until Monday, Schedule a callback

 • Interest

-A lifetime mortgage is a type of loan whereas a home reversion plan involves selling all or part of your property to a reversion company.
+A lifetime mortgage is a type of loan whereas a home reversion plan involves selling all or part of your property to a reversion company and therefore there is no interest to pay - as it is not a loan.
 Lifetime mortgages involve compound interest that accrues based on the funds that you borrow.

 • Ownership

-You don't keep legal ownership of your home with a home reversion plan, whereas you do with a lifetime mortgage.
+With lifetime mortgages we recommend, you remain the legal owner.
+You don’t keep legal ownership of your home with a home reversion plan.
+However, you’ll benefit from any increases in the value of your property on any unsold percentage.
 Since you sell all or part of your home with a home reversion plan, things can become difficult if your circumstances change.

 • Inheritance